cran-task-views/SpatioTemporal/SpatioTemporal.md

         satellite tracking data obtained from Argos.
 It is especially indicated for telemetry studies of marine animals, where Argos locations are predominantly of low-quality.
-    -   `r pkg("AtmRay")` Calculates acoustic traveltimes
-        and ray paths in 1-D, linear atmospheres.
-Later versions will support arbitrary 1-D atmospheric models, such as radiosonde measurements and standard reference atmospheres.
     -   `r pkg("BayesianAnimalTracker")` Bayesian melding
         approach to combine the GPS observations and Dead-Reckoned path for an accurate animal's track, or equivalently, use the GPS